BleuLlama/TinyBasicPlus/README.md

 "Arduino Basic", though still called "Tiny Basic" in the source files.

-TinyBasic Plus is an extension and modification upon Michael''s work, adding support for a few more devices, configurable at build time.
+TinyBasic Plus is an extension and modification upon the original "Tiny Basic" by adding support for a few more devices, configurable at build time.
 It is designed for use on the Arduino, although builds will soon be easily possible for other platforms through command line makefiles.

-Features added include support for fileio (SD Library), smaller footprint (PROGMEM), and soon support for pin data IO as well as PS2 input devices and LCD output devices.
+Features added include support for fileio (SD Library), autorunning a program from the SD card, smaller footprint (PROGMEM), support for pin data IO, and future support for PS2 input devices and LCD output devices.

 # Full list of supported statements and functions